electronicshaman/Diggings/packages/game/docs/ENCOUNTER_PLAN.md

 - Use these as anchors to prioritize wiring the planned events below.
 - As new `.tres` are added, expand this snapshot to stay accurate.
+- The EncounterManager handles loading, selection, triggering, and completion.
+See `scripts/autoloads/encounter_manager.gd`.

 ## Native Fauna Encounters